learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 ## Objectives

-You will be able to:
+In this lab you will:

-* Import images using Keras
+- Import images using Keras
-* Build a simple neural network
+- Build a "shallow" neural network from scratch

 As usual, we'll start by importing the necessary packages that we'll use in this lab.

 ```python